Reckitt seals deal to buy Schiff for $1.4 billion

-Reckitt Benckiser Group Pls (RB.L) has signed an agreement to acquire Schiff Nutrition International Inc for $1.4 billion (877.5 million pounds), beating out Germany's Bayer (BAYGn.DE) and winning its entry into a $30 billion (18 billion pounds) vitamins and nutrition supplements market.
+Reckitt Benckiser Group Pls has signed an agreement to acquire Schiff Nutrition International Inc for $1.4 billion, beating out Germany's Bayer and winning its entry into a $30 billion vitamins and nutrition supplements market.

 Schiff's board of directors have approved the previously announced cash tender offer of $42 per share, and recommends shareholders tender into the deal, Reckitt said in a statement on Wednesday.